trinsiclabs/divvy/api/README.md

 RESTful service which connects the client app to the network.

-There are there core functions the service provides:
+There are three core functions the service provides:

 1. Identity generation
 2. Querying the ledger